kenwals/BoWood-Audio/README.md

 4. Open your preferred Terminal interface.
 5. Change the current working directory to the location where you want the cloned directory.
 6. Type **git clone**, then paste the URL you copied earlier above.
-7. Press Enter to create your local clone. more detailed instructions available [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+7. Press Enter to create your local clone. more detailed instructions are available [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ### For VScode and Pipenv

-8.To run the manage.py in VScode terminal you will need supporting Environmental variables inputted in the .env file(example above).
+8. To run the manage.py in VScode terminal you will need supporting Environmental variables inputted in the .env file(example above).
-9. Your VScode should have Python installed already , if it does please ensure it's there by entering the command below.
+9. Your VScode should have Python installed already, if it does please ensure it's there by entering the command below.

 ```bash
 python --version
 ```

-10.Now you need to install Pipenv, enter the command below.
+10. Now you need to install Pipenv, enter the command below.

 ```bash
 pip install pipenv
 ```

-11.As this repository has the setup files made already , you can start the environment by entering the command below.
+11. As this repository has the setup files made already, you can start the environment by entering the command below.
 More info on Pipenv [here](https://www.youtube.com/watch?v=6Qmnh5C4Pmo) and [here](https://pipenv.pypa.io/en/latest/)

 ```bash
 pipenv shell
 ```

-12.You should notice a message like below saying loading ".env environment variables..." this is good, it means your keys are in place.
+12. You should notice a message like below saying loading ".env environment variables..." this is good, it means your keys are in place.

 ![pipenv success image](wireframe/pipenv.png)

-13.Now to run the application on your desktop , enter the command below and open <http://localhost:8000/> on your preferred browser.
+13. Now to run the application on your desktop, enter the command below and open <http://localhost:8000/> on your preferred browser.

 ```bash
 python manage.py runserver